NeenaSpace/RestaurantData_backend/README.md

 # Restaurant Dietary Information Extractor

-This project aims to help users find restaurants that cater to their specific dietary preferences, such as vegan, vegetarian, gluten-free, etc. It gathers and processes data from Google Places API and uses OpenAI API to extract relevant dietary information from restaurant reviews.
+Discover restaurants that align with your dietary needs!
+This project leverages the power of Google Places API and OpenAI API to help users find dining options that cater to specific dietary preferences, including vegan, vegetarian, and gluten-free.
+By gathering and analyzing restaurant reviews, the system extracts and structures dietary information, ensuring you can make informed choices about where to eat.
+The project also integrates MongoDB for data storage and Redis for caching, enhancing performance and data management.

 ## Setup Instructions
 Follow these steps to set up and run the project: